-Adds Morgan, “You need to know the capabilities of your tool,” what it can and can’t do.
+Adds Morgan, “You need to know the capabilities of your tool.”

-Accordingly, Marcinuk says media relations pros combine technology with manual “hunting and pecking,” seeking more accurate targeting.
+Accordingly, Marcinuk says media relations pros who seek accurate pitches tend to combine technology with manual “hunting and pecking.”

 The Work Begins

-However, those interviewed here don’t do that.
+However, as we said above, those interviewed here don’t do that.
 For example, O’Brien believes mastering tools is vital to his job.
 “Learn to hone your [tech-generated] list to journalists you know cover the beats you’re targeting, and who may have already written stories on the topic…”

 The tools mentioned above, “to varying degrees, enable you to do that,” he adds.